rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-system-actions.md

 ### Create Backup

-Clicking **Create Backup** from the **Actions** menu is the same as clicking **Create Backup** from the gear icon on the **Cloud Backups Systems** screen.
+Clicking **Create Backup** from the **Actions** menu is the same as clicking **Create Backup** from the gear icon on the **Cloud Backups Systems** page.
 For complete instructions, see [Create a Backup](/how-to/rackspace-cloud-backup-create-a-backup).

 **Note:** You cannot back up or restore a system that is offline.
 If the system status displays ``offline`` and your server is active, contact support.

 ### Restore Backup

-Clicking **Restore Backup** from the **Actions** menu is the same as clicking **Restore Backup** from the gear icon on the **Cloud Backups Systems** screen.
-For complete instructions, see the Restore Backup section in the [Cloud Backup actions](/how-to/rackspace-cloud-backup-backup-actions) article.
+Clicking **Restore Backup** from the **Actions** menu is the same as clicking **Restore Backup** from the gear icon on the **Cloud Backups Systems** page.
+For complete instructions, see the "Restore Backup" section in the [Cloud Backup actions](/how-to/rackspace-cloud-backup-backup-actions) article.

 **Note:** You cannot back up or restore a system with an offline status.
-If the system status displays ``offline`` and your server is active, please contact support.
+If the system status displays ``offline`` and your server is active, contact support.

-### Encrypt System
+### Enable Encryption

 You may encrypt your backups with AES-256 encryption.
 The key or passphrase you that create is known only to you.
-If you lose or forget your passphrase, you **cannot recover your backups**.
+If you lose or forget your passphrase, you *cannot recover your backups*.

-Also, after you turn on encryption, **you cannot turn it off**.
+Also, after you turn on encryption, *you cannot turn it off*.
 You can only change your passphrase.
 This is a security measure.
-If anyone ever gained access to your account, they would not be able to access your backups without your passphrase.
+If anyone gains access to your account, they will not be able to access your backups without your passphrase.

-When you use a passphrase, we encrypt it locally on your browser using a javascript RSA library before it is even submitted over the web.
+When you use a passphrase, Rackspace encrypts it locally on your browser using a JavaScript RSA library before it is submitted over the web.
-Rackspace will never know your passphrase.
+Rackspace never knows your passphrase.
 All communication between your computer and Rackspace servers for Cloud Backup is done over SSL, which means that no one can intercept and read your messages.